camba1/gotemp/README.md

 - `Dockerfile`: Build the image for the server service
 - `DockerfileCLI`: Build the image of the client service
 - `docker-compose.env`: Environment variable required to run the service when running the service with docker-compose
+- `docker-compose-cli.env`: Environment variable required to run the client when running the client with docker-compose

 ##### Building